World War II in Albania: Background

-As Germany annexed Austria and moved against Czechoslovakia, Italy saw itself becoming a second-rate member of the Axis.
-After Hitler invaded Czechoslovakia without notifying Mussolini in advance, the Italian dictator decided in early 1939 to proceed with his own annexation of Albania.
+In 1938, Germany annexed Austria and moved against Czechoslovakia without notifying Italian dictator Benito Mussolini in advance, so he decided in early 1939 to proceed with his own annexation of Albania.
 Italy's King Victor Emmanuel III criticised the plan to take Albania as an unnecessary risk.

-Rome, however, delivered Tiranë an ultimatum on March 25, 1939, demanding that it accede to Italy's occupation of Albania.
-King Zog refused to accept money in exchange for countenancing a full Italian takeover and colonisation of Albania, and on April 7, 1939, Mussolini's troops, led by General Alfredo Guzzoni, invaded Albania attacking all Albanian ports simultaneously.
-There were 65 units in Saranda, 40 at Vlorë, 38 in Durrës, 28 at Shëngjin and 8 more at Bishti i Pallës.
-The original Italian plans for the invasion called for up to 50,000 men supported by 137 naval units and 400 airplanes.
-Ultimately the invasion force grew to 100,000 men supported by 600 airplanes.
+Italy, however, issued an ultimatum to the Albanian government on March 25, 1939, demanding that it accede to Italy's occupation of the country.
+King Zog refused to accept money in exchange for countenancing a full Italian takeover and colonisation of Albania, and on April 7, 1939, Mussolini's troops, led by General Alfredo Guzzoni, invaded Albania, attacking all Albanian ports simultaneously.
+There were 65 units in Sarandë, 40 at Vlorë, 38 in Durrës, 28 at Shëngjin and 8 more at Bishti i Pallës.
+The original Italian plans for the invasion called for up to 50,000 men supported by 137 naval units and 400 aircraft.
+Ultimately the invasion force grew to 100,000 men supported by 600 aircraft.

-In Durrës, a force of only 360 Albanians, mostly gendarmes and townspeople, led by Abaz Kupi, the commander of the gendarmerie in Durrës, and Mujo Ulqinaku, a marine official, tried to halt the Italian advance.
-Equipped only with small arms and three machine guns, they succeeded in keeping the Italians at bay for several hours until a large number of small tanks were unloaded from the Italian ships.
-After that, resistance began to crumble, and within five hours Italian troops had captured the city.
+In Durrës, a force of only 360 Albanians—mostly gendarmes and townspeople—led by Abaz Kupi, the commander of the gendarmerie in Durrës, and Mujo Ulqinaku, a marine official, tried to halt the Italian advance.
+Equipped only with small arms and three machine guns, they succeeded in keeping the Italians at bay for several hours.
+Then a large number of small tanks were unloaded from Italian ships and resistance crumbled.
+Within five hours Italian troops had captured the city.
 By 1:30 pm on the first day, all Albanian ports were in Italian hands.

 Unwilling to become an Italian puppet, King Zog, his wife, Queen Geraldine Apponyi, and their infant son Skander fled to Greece and eventually to London.
 On April 12, the Albanian parliament voted to unite the country with Italy.
-On April 12, the Albanian parliament voted to depose Zog and unite the nation with Italy "in personal union" by offering the Albanian crown to Victor Emmanuel III and the Italians set up a fascist government under Shefqet Verlaci and soon absorbed Albania's military and diplomatic service into Italy's.
+The Albanian parliament voted to depose Zog and unite the nation with Italy "in personal union" by offering the Albanian crown to Victor Emmanuel III.
+The Italians set up a fascist government under Shefqet Verlaci and soon absorbed Albania's military and diplomatic service into Italy's.
 On April 15, 1939, Albania withdrew from the League of Nations, from which Italy had resigned in 1937.
 On June 3, 1939, the Albanian foreign ministry was merged into the Italian foreign ministry.
 The Albanian military was placed under Italian command and formally merged into the Italian Army in 1940.
-Additionally, the Italian Blackshirts formed four legions of Albanian Militia, initially recruited from Italian colonists living in Albania, but later from ethnic Albanians.
+Additionally, the Italian Blackshirts formed four legions of Albanian Fascist Militia, initially recruited from Italian colonists living in Albania, but later also from ethnic Albanians.